-- All fume hoods are inspected annually; preventive maintenance on fans, motors, belts is done on the first Monday morning of each month.
-During this time a hood may go down momentarily without notice while a belt is checked or replaced. - Safety showers, face washes, eye washes and drench hose assemblies should be checked regularly by the Safety Committee.
+- All fume hoods are inspected annually; preventive maintenance on fans, motors, belts are done on the first Monday morning of each month.
+During this time a hood may go down momentarily without notice while a belt is checked or replaced by EHS. - Safety showers should be checked annually by EHS.
+Eyewash stations should be flushed weekly by laboratory Safety Officers, and any problems reported to EHS.
 Repairs are made immediately to those found to be defective. - Fire extinguishers are inspected during an annual Facilities Services inspection of the building.
 If you use a fire extinguisher, label the extinguisher as empty and call the main office at (970) 491-6381 to report the extinguisher as one that must be replaced. - The building air is changed approximately six times every hour.
-SHOULD THE BUILDING AIR SUPPLY AND HOODS GO OFF FOR AN EXTENDED PERIOD OF TIME, OVER TEN MINUTES, THE BUILDING SHOULD BE EVACUATED. - Problems with the building should be brought to the attention of the main office to be transmitted to the relevant personnel for attention.
+SHOULD THE BUILDING AIR SUPPLY AND HOODS GO OFF FOR AN EXTENDED PERIOD OF TIME, OVER TEN MINUTES, THE AFFECTED ROOMS SHOULD BE EVACUATED AND THE BUILDING EVACUATION EVALUATED BY RELEVANT SAFETY OFFICERS. - Problems with the building should be brought to the attention of the main office to be transmitted to the relevant personnel for attention.